Identifiers/spec/README.md

 * string
 * boolean
 * integer
+* float
 * long
-* float
 * bytes

 ### List Identifiers
-Identifiers can be a list of values.
-The list can be either a fixed length or variable length list.
-Fixed-length lists can specify different types per element in the list.
-Variable length lists can only specify a single part type.
+A list identifier is be a list of primitive values.

 ### Semantic Identifiers
 Semantic identifiers are based on either primitive or List identifiers.
 They can be considered to "extend" a base Identifier type.

+* UUID (two long integers)
 * Datetime (long integer)
-* GUID (string pattern)
+* GUID (string pattern?)
 * username (string pattern)
 * ISO-8601 (string patterns for date/time interpretation)
-* UUID (two long integers)
 * Latitude/Longitude (two decimals, or two patterned strings)

 ### Cross-Version Consumption
 Semantic identifiers are guaranteed safe passage through older systems that do not understand the semantics of the identifier.
-They can consume the identifier and even generate it from an exemplar successfully.
+They can consume the identifier and pass it through to another system successfully.
 As an example, if a system encounters a UUID identifier, but has no explicit support for UUID identifiers, it will simply treat the value as a fixed list of 2 longs.
 If it passes this identifier on to another system that does understand UUID identifiers, that system would be able to consume it as such.
+If, in turn, the second system passes the identifier on as an encoded identifier, it will retain it's UUID semantic type.

 # Identifiers Goals
 1. Encoding identifiers into strings.
 The string type is the universal data format.